 The specialty asphalt products produced at the refineries of the East Coast Asphalt Operations provide precise performance attributes to our customers' products.
 If a product fails to perform in a manner consistent with the detailed quality specifications required by the customer, the customer could seek replacement of the product or damages for costs incurred as a result of the product failing to perform as guaranteed.
-A successful claim or series of claims against us could result in a loss of one or more customers and reduce our ability to make distributions to unitholders.
+A successful claim or series of claims against us could result in a loss of one or more customers and adversely affect our financial condition.